fastos/fastsocket/README.md

 - Skb-Pool: Get skb from per-core pre-allocated skb pool instead of kernel slab.
 - Receive-CPU-Select: Steer a packet to a CPU core where application is waiting for it.
 The idea is similar with RFS from Google, however, it is lighter and more accurate.
+- RPS-Framework: We extend the idea of RPS that is to redispatch the receiving packets before they entering the network stack.
+We build a framework where developers can implement their own packets-redispatching rules in out-of-tree module and hook into the RPS framework.

 We evaluated our new work on redis which is a typical and popular key-value cache application.

 The 8-redis-instances test shows:

 - With commodity NIC supporting RSS, Fastsocket improves the throughput by more than 20%.
-- WIth advanced NIC supporting Flow-Director(Intel 82599), a 40% improvement can be reached.
+- WIth advanced NIC supporting Flow-Director(Intel 82599), a 45% improvement can be reached.

 These codes will be released soon when they are proved stable.